UK Visa Guide

 Stafford House School of English Canterbury: 19 New Dover Road, Canterbury, Kent CT1 3AH

 Note: International students can only study with a licensed sponsor.
 As a condition of being a licensed sponsor, the education provider is responsible for the student while they are in the UK.
-All Cambridge Education Group colleges and centres will liaise with the UK Border Agency (UKBA) and are obliged to report students to the UKBA if they 1) do not arrive for the start of their course 2) withdraw from their course 3) defer or suspend their studies 4) are absent for significant periods of time.
+All Cambridge Education Group colleges and centres will liaise with the UKVI (UK Visas and Immigration, also known as UKBA) and are obliged to report students to the UKVI if they 1) do not arrive for the start of their course 2) withdraw from their course 3) defer or suspend their studies 4) are absent for significant periods of time.

 - fill in the appropriate visa application form